bicarlsen/iced_aksel/README.md

 # 📊 Iced Aksel

-`iced_aksel` is an experimental, "batteries not included", charting crate for the [Iced](https://iced.rs/) GUI toolkit that wraps the [aksel](https://github.com/QuistAPS/aksel) plotting core in an ergonomic widget.
+`iced_aksel` is an experimental, "batteries not included", charting crate for the [Iced](https://iced.rs/) GUI toolkit, wrapping the [aksel](https://github.com/QuistAPS/aksel) plotting core in an ergonomic widget.
-It focuses on rendering large, interactive data sets with customizable axes, grids, styles, and event handlers that plug directly into your Iced application logic.
+It focuses on rendering large, interactive datasets with customizable axes, grids, styles, and event handlers that plug directly into your Iced application logic.